Mantis Bug Tracker

 Mantis Bug Tracker is a free and open source, web-based bug tracking system.
 The most common use of MantisBT is to track software defects.
 However, MantisBT is often configured by users to serve as a more generic issue tracking system and project management tool.

-The name Mantis and the logo of the project refer to the insect family Mantidae, known for the tracking of and feeding on other insects, colloquially referred to as "bugs".
-The name of the project is typically abbreviated to either MantisBT or just Mantis.
+The name Mantis and the logo of the project refer to the insect family Mantidae, known for tracking and feeding on other insects, colloquially referred to as "bugs".
+The name of the project is abbreviated to either MantisBT or just Mantis.

 History

-Kenzaburo Ito started development of the Mantis Bug Tracking project in 2000.
-In 2002, Kenzaburo was joined by Jeroen Latour, Victor Boctor and Julian Fitzell to be the administrators and it became a team project.
+Kenzaburo Ito started the development of the Mantis Bug Tracking Project in 2000.
+In 2002, Kenzaburo was joined by Jeroen Latour, Victor Boctor, and Julian Fitzell to be the administrators, and it became a team project.

 Version 1.0.0 was released in February 2006.

 Version 1.1.0 was released in December 2007.

 In November 2008, after a long discussion, the project switched from using the Subversion revision control tool to Git, a distributed revision control tool.

 In February 2010, version 1.2.0 was released.

 In July 2012, the MantisBT organization on GitHub became the official repository for the Project's source code.